-Abstract.
-Ubiquitous devices, such as smart phones, make it possible for people to create and distribute different types of digital content.
-The idea of "ubiquitous digital content" is appealing, but digital content, being easy to create and replicate, may likely swamp users rather than informing them.
-To avoid that, users may organise content producers that they know and trust in a web of trust.
+Using mobile devices, such as smart phones, people may create and distribute different types of digital content (e.g., photos, videos).
+One of the problems is that digital content, being easy to create and replicate, may likely swamp users rather than informing them.
+To avoid that, users may organize content producers that they know and trust in a web of trust.
 Users may then reason about this web of trust to form opinions about content producers with whom they have never interacted before.
 These opinions will then determine whether content is accepted.
 The process of forming opinions is called trust propagation.
-We set out to design a mechanism for ubicomp devices that effectively propagates trust and that is lightweight and distributed (as opposed to previous work that focuses on centralized propagation).
-We evaluate the effectiveness of our propagation scheme against a large data set.
-We also evaluate the computational cost of a J2ME implementation on a standard mobile phone.
+We design a mechanism for mobile devices that effectively propagates trust and that is lightweight and distributed (as opposed to previous work that focuses on centralized propagation).
+This mechanism uses a graph-based learning technique.
+We evaluate the effectiveness (predictive accuracy) of this mechanism against a large real-world data set.
+We also evaluate the computational cost of a J2ME implementation on a mobile phone.